Errors related to the restraint system are a common issue for BMW, especially with cars made from 2000 onwards.

 - Non-starting issue

-- If you are having problems after replacing the battery on a BMW, it is very likely that you may have had a short between the positive and negative terminals during the installation process.
+- If you are having problems after replacing the battery on a BMW, you may likely have had a short between the positive and negative terminals during the installation process.
 Check fuses first and scan for codes using a scanner that can read BMW specific fault codes.

-- I don't have IBS sensor, do I need to register my battery?
+I don't have an IBS sensor; do I need to register my battery?

-- We can't say for sure.
+We can't say for sure.
 Most BMW models starting in 2002 need battery registration.
 Some models didn't require it up to 2005.
-Call your BMW and verify it.
+Call your BMW and verify.